MicrosoftDocs/fabric-docs/docs/data-science/data-science-overview.md

 SemPy users can register new information about the data, and share it with other users.
 This allows for faster collaboration across teams that operate on the same datasets, and increases productivity.
 SemPy explores data semantics to simplify data science analytics.
 Through SemPy we can expect to:

-- Reduce the time needed to pre-process and validate the data, before meaningful analysis starts.
+- Reduce the time needed to preprocess and validate the data, before meaningful analysis starts.
 - Increase productivity across teams that operate on same datasets, through registration and sharing data of semantics and transformations; this reduces the time needed to extract value from a dataset.
 - Increase cross-org collaboration, to bring the BI and AI teams together.
 - Decrease ambiguity and the learning curve when onboarding onto a new model/dataset.